 It’s Not What You Say—It’s How You Say It!

 Assertiveness trumps anxiety.
 However, assertiveness is far more than an anti-anxiety technique.
-Dr. Bob Alberti tells how to connect with others authentically, openly, warmly, and directly.
-Try Dr. Alberti’s 13 tips to make positive changes in your relationships, to feel happier, and to feel better about yourself.
-Here's Bob's article:
+Bob Alberti tells how to connect with others authentically, openly, warmly, and directly.
+Try Alberti’s 13 tips to make positive changes in your relationships, to feel happier, and to feel better about yourself.
+Here's Bob's post.

-A number of recent PT blog posts on the subject of being assertive make it sound as if assertiveness is all about what you say.
-Various writers have offered lists of three or ten or eighteen “phrases” or “assertive responses” to use in expressing yourself.
-Helpful perhaps, but only part of the story.
+A number of recent PT posts on the subject of being assertive make it sound as if assertiveness is all about what you say.
+Various writers have offered lists of three or 10 or 18 “phrases” or “assertive responses” to use in expressing yourself.
+Helpful, perhaps, but only part of the story.

-In more than forty years of teaching, consulting, writing about and researching healthy elements of assertive expression, I’ve learned that it’s really not so much what you say as how you say it.
+In more than 40 years of teaching, consulting, writing about, and researching healthy elements of assertive expression, I’ve learned that it’s really not so much what you say as how you say it.

 Think of it this way.
 If I tell you that “you really look great today,” and say it while making eye contact and smiling and speaking in a friendly tone, you’ll likely take it as a compliment.
 If I say the same words while rolling my eyes, shaking my head, scowling, and speaking with derisive inflections, you’ll know I’m being sarcastic and critical.